-When Bonnie Odem Harlan's son brought a mixed-breed puppy home from college in 2008, she didn't expect to fall in love with the dog her son had named Blue.
+When Bonnie Odem Harlan's son brought a mixed-breed puppy home from college, she didn't expect to fall in love with the dog her son had named Blue.

 However, she bonded with the puppy, and when her son moved out, Blue stayed with her.

-She was accustomed to being greeted by Blue, so when she returned from the grocery store one day in 2011, Harlan was surprised that Blue wasn't waiting for her.
+She was accustomed to being greeted by Blue, so when she returned from the grocery store one day, Harlan was surprised that Blue wasn't waiting for her.

 Noting the bag of paper trash strewn across the floor, she assumed Blue was hiding, knowing he'd be in trouble for making such a mess, but when she found her beloved dog, he was lying on the floor, his head trapped inside a Cheetos bag.

 Harlan pulled the bag off Blue's head and administered CPR, but it was too late.
 A dog that had recently survived a near-fatal run-in with a car, had suffocated in an empty snack bag.

 "The irony is not lost on me that in the end, it wasn't a 2,000-pound vehicle that killed him, but a 9-ounce chip bag," Harlan told PETA.

 According to Preventive Vet, it can take less than five minutes for a pet to lose its life when trapped in a bag.
 The bag keeps tightening when the pet inhales as it rummages through the bag, looking for every last crumb.
 Eventually, the bag is too tight for the dog or cat to escape.

 According to a survey of more than 1,300 pet owners who experienced pet suffocation, 42 percent were home when it happened and, of those who were gone, 21 percent were out less than 15 minutes.